p1cchu/CookinUp/README.md

 # CookinUp
-App for cookin' something good from the things you already have :).
+App designed to help you cook something good from the things you already have :).
 Developed using React and Material-UI.